-Nix the all-nighter: A good night's sleep is key to doing well on examsNovember 26th, 2012 in Health /
+Nix the all-nighter: A good night's sleep is key to doing well on examsNovember 26, 2012 in Medicine & Health / Health

 As fall semesters wind down at the country's colleges and universities, students will be pulling all-night study sessions to prepare for final exams.
 Ironically, the loss of sleep during these all-nighters could actually work against them performing well, says a Harris Health System sleep specialist.